Data

 The bytes of a floating point variable is split into two pieces, the exponent and the mantissa.
 The mantissa forms the significant digits of the value while the exponent determines the number of 0's before/after the mantissa.
 Essentially we are storing numbers in the computer equivalent of scientific notation.

 For example take the number 123.45, in scientific notation, this number is .
 The 1.2345 is the mantissa, the 2 is the exponent we are raising the 10 to.
 Thus, a float will use some of the bits for the mantissa and some for the exponent.
 Doing this allows us to store very large and very small numbers because how big or small a number is can be represented by just changing the exponent component of the floating point.
 However, as we are using some of our 4 bytes to store the exponent, the mantissa can only be represented using the remaining bits.
 Thus, while its possible to store a number larger than 2147483647 within a 32 bit float, we actually would not be able to store a number to the same accuracy.. meaning that the number stored using a float will be closer to 2147480000.
-Essentially we give up accuracy to store larger signficantly larger or smaller values.
+Essentially we give up accuracy to store larger or smaller values.

 Modifiers